Strengthening Healthcare Employment Opportunities for People With Disabilities

 Statement of the Issue

-Despite the passage of the Americans with Disabilities Act in 1990, disability, whether actual or perceived, presents an ongoing employment challenge in our society.
-Even in the case of healthcare organizations, which face periodic personnel shortages in administrative, clinical and support functions, persons with disabilities may not be sought after as willing, productive resources for employment.
+U.S. Bureau of Labor Statistics data reveals that disabled people in the labor market made record employment gains in 2023, but still see significantly lower employment rates than people without disabilities.
+Even in the case of healthcare organizations, which face periodic personnel shortages in administrative, clinical and support functions, people with disabilities may not be sought after as willing, productive resources for employment.

 Obstacles to including the disabled in the pool of potential employees may be related to misperceptions about accommodation and healthcare costs, productivity losses, reliability of workers, how to access potential candidates and, in many communities, the lack of reliable transportation.
-There is a perception of significant infrastructure investments and systematic process modifications may be needed to achieve organizational compliance with regulations such as those included in the Americans with Disabilities Act.
-However, research suggests that the additional costs to accommodate employees with a disability may be minimal or nonexistent and that people with disabilities have lower rates of turnover and absenteeism (Job Accommodation Network, 2009).
+However, research suggests that the additional costs to accommodate employees with a disability may be minimal or nonexistent, and any accommodations they may need are often easy to implement and cost less than employers realize..

-There is evidence that healthcare organizations may already be more likely to employ those with disabilities than are organizations in other sectors.
-While in 2009 4 percent of all civilian workers were disabled, a 2005 survey of members of the American College of Healthcare Executives showed a somewhat higher rate, with an estimated 7.6 percent of respondents being disabled, defined as having a condition that limits full participation in work and/or having specific conditions such as learning, emotional or mental disability or disease; a sensory impairment; physical handicap; pain; or chronic fatigue syndrome.
+There is evidence that healthcare organizations may already be more likely to employ those with disabilities than organizations in other sectors.
+In 2023, 22.5% of all civilian workers were disabled, and 22.2% of those workers were in the education and healthcare sectors, according to the U.S. Bureau of Labor Statistics.
+Disability is defined as having a condition that limits full participation in work and/or having specific conditions such as learning, emotional or mental disability or disease; a sensory impairment; physical handicap; pain; or chronic fatigue syndrome.

 Policy Position

-ACHE believes healthcare executives should take the lead in their organizations to increase employment, advancement and leadership opportunities for persons with disabilities.
-Additionally, healthcare executives should advocate on behalf of the employment of persons with disabilities in other organizations in their communities.
+ACHE believes healthcare executives should take the lead in their organizations to increase employment, advancement and leadership opportunities for people with disabilities.
+Additionally, healthcare executives should advocate on behalf of the employment of people with disabilities in other organizations in their communities.

 ACHE encourages all healthcare executives to pursue the following actions:

-- Develop an organizational culture that is inclusive of the abilities of persons with disabilities to utilize their potential to contribute to the mission of a healthcare organization.
-Create ongoing programs to educate those within human resources departments/divisions, supervisors and co-workers on disability awareness.
+• Develop an organizational culture that is inclusive of the abilities of people with disabilities so they can contribute to the organization’s mission.
+Create an employee culture centered on accessibility, diversity, equity and inclusion with ongoing programs to educate those within human resources departments, supervisors and co-workers on disability inclusion.

-- Reallocate or redistribute job responsibilities to accommodate individuals with disabilities and consider reallocating responsibilities to accommodate and retain individuals already on staff who acquire a disability.
+• Reallocate or redistribute job responsibilities to integrate people with disabilities to improve and enhance inclusive workplaces to retain individuals already on staff who acquire a disability.

-- Determine appropriate accommodations using an informal, interactive problem-solving process involving the employer and the individual with a disability.
-The employer may wish to seek the assistance of a third party who is knowledgeable in disability matters, such as a vocational rehabilitation counselor.
+• Determine appropriate accommodations, such as accessible infrastructure and technologies, to foster diverse workplaces for employees with a disability.
+The employer may wish to seek the assistance of a third party who is knowledgeable in disability matters.

 Policy created: May 1992